-- If you need to get home before the end of your holiday, contact us on the phone number above before you go home.
+- If you need to get home before the end of your holiday, contact us on the number shown above before you go home

 When you're back home:

-- For any claim which is the result of accident, bodily injury or illness, you’ll need to complete or obtain a medical certificate.
+- For any claim which is the result of accident, bodily injury or illness, you’ll also need to complete or obtain a medical certificate

 You'll also need to provide certain documents depending on which section of the policy you are claiming under: